MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ### Implementing it in Rust

-That's it, with those 4 functions implemented there should be a fairly complete working file created when they're passed as members of the `proc_ops`-struct, time to start!
+That's it, with those 4 functions implemented there should be a fairly complete working file created when the functions are passed as members of the `proc_ops`-struct, time to start!

 #### Generating bindings